Content

 The complexity of your case

 Typically, health insurance doesn’t cover hair transplant surgery, as it’s considered a cosmetic procedure.
-Of course, it won’t hurt to call your insurance to find out if your plan can cover some of the costs.

 We offer a wide variety of FDA-approved prescription treatments like finasteride and over-the-counter options, like minoxidil foam and minoxidil solution.

-Hair restoration surgeries — both FUT and FUE —are generally very safe when performed by board-certified surgeons.
+Hair restoration surgeries — both FUT and FUE — are generally very safe when performed by board-certified surgeons.

 In all hair transplant surgeries, there’s a chance that some or all of the hair grafts won’t “take” or regrow, or hair may grow back in uneven patches.
+In either of these cases, healthcare professionals often recommend additional attempts.

 Possible hair transplant surgery complications are often mild but include: